softkave/fimidara-server-node/notes/damilope/working.md

 - a possibility is a last upload is requested on a server and other parts on other servers are not done
 - save metas
 - validate parts in complete multipart upload
+- discrepancy between inter-server auth header names
+- a different design for namepath to allow changing the namepath of a file
+- whitelist local for http, everything else is https

 ## Implementation notes